egonelbre/egonelbre.com/content/draft/beginning-of-programming.md

 ## Meaning of things

-The first important insight about computers is that
+The first important insight about computers is:

-> Computers are stupid ... very, very stupid.
+> Computers are stupid... very, very stupid.

 This insight may feel weird if a person moves from using computers to programming.
-The computer seems intelligent to a user, we use language to convey instructions to the computer and it also looks like it can understand.
-Now with AI, even more so.
+The computer seems intelligent to a user, we use language to google things and it looks like it can understand.

 As humans, we have a lot of assumptions about things.
 For example when I say “elephant is pink”, you probably will imagine a pink elephant, with a trunk, a few ears, legs, and a tail.
 Even the color pink is a thing we assume to exist.